gerth2/gerth2.github.io/_posts/2019-09-05-team_mentality.md

 When failure occurs, the knee-jerk reaction is frequently to zero in on the problem.
 It's glaring, everyone can see it, everyone is worried about it.
 It's natural to focus on the problem.
 Well-meant or not, the focus is good at first - ensure that all team members understand the impacts of the problem, and those empowered to solve it understand it enough to go forward.

 But then, shift 100% to the solution.
-No more complaining, whining, or getting distracted with "what-if" scenarios.
+No more complaining, whining, finger-pointing, or getting distracted with "what-if" scenarios.
 Establish a laser-focus on finding a solution, and don't look back till you have one.
 Even if it's the most horrible hack you've ever seen, find something that _works_ (and is of course, _safe_).

 Separate things you can change from those you cannot, and focus on the former.
 The whole team depends on you to _solve_ the problem, so don't waste their time by focusing on things you cannot change.